-- 8. The licence holder must ensure that the MMO local Marine Office is notified of the completion of works and operations within ten days following the completion of the works. - 9.-1 The licence holder must notify the MMO in writing of any agents, contractors or subcontractors that will carry on any licensed activity listed in this licence on behalf of the licence holder.
-Such notification must be received by the MMO no less than 24 hours before the commencement of the licensed activity. - (2) The licence holder must ensure that a copy of this licence and any subsequent revisions or amendments has been provided to, read and understood by any agents, contractors or sub-contractors that will carry on the licensed activity on behalf of the licence holder. - 10.
-A notice to mariners must be issued prior to activities commencing and a copy sent to the MMO within five working days of issue. - 11-1 The licence holder must submit a method statement to the MMO at least 6 weeks prior to the proposed commencement of the licensed activities. - (2) The licensed activities must not commence until written approval is provided by the MMO. - 12.
-The storage, handling, transport and use of fuels, lubricants, chemicals and other substances must be undertaken so as to prevent releases into the marine environment including bunding of 110% of the total volume of all reservoirs and containers. - 13.
-The licence holder must not discharge waste concrete slurry or wash water from concrete or cement into the River.
-The licence holder must site concrete and cement mixing and washing areas at least 10 metres from the River or surface water drain to minimise the risk of run off entering the River. - 14.-1Vibro piling must be used as standard, with percussive piling only used if required to drive a pile to its design depth.
-If percussive piling is necessary soft-start procedures must be used to ensure incremental increase in pile power over a set time period until full operational power is achieved. - (2) The soft-start duration must be a period of not less than 20 minutes. - (3) Should piling cease for a period greater than 10 minutes, then the soft start procedure must be repeated. - 15.
+- 12. The licence holder must ensure that any coatings and treatments used are approved by the Health and Safety Executive as suitable for use in the marine environment and are used in accordance with Environment Agency Pollution Prevention Control Guidelines. - 13.
+The storage, handling, transport and use of fuels, lubricants, chemicals and other substances must be undertaken so as to prevent releases into the marine environment including bunding of 110% of the total volume of all reservoirs and containers. - 14.
+The licence holder must not discharge waste concrete slurry or wash water from concrete or cement into the river.
+The licence holder must site concrete and cement mixing and washing areas at least 10 metres from the river or surface water drain to minimise the risk of run off entering the river. - 15.-(1) Vibro piling must be used as standard, with percussive piling only used if required to drive a pile to its design depth.
+If percussive piling is necessary soft-start procedures must be used to ensure incremental increase in pile power over a set time period until full operational power is achieved. - (2) The soft-start duration must be a period of not less than twenty minutes. - (3) Should piling cease for a period greater than ten minutes, then the soft start procedure must be repeated. - 16.
 If concrete is to be sprayed suitable protective sheeting must be provided to prevent rebounded or windblown concrete from entering the water environment.
-Rebounded material must be cleared away before the sheeting is removed. - 16.
-During licensed activities all wastes must be stored in designated areas that are isolated from surface water drains, open water and bunded to contain any spillage. - 17.-1The licence holder must notify the MMO in writing of any vessel being used to carry on any licensed activity listed in this licence on behalf of the licence holder.
-Such notification must be received by the MMO no less than 24 hours before the commencement of the licensed activity.
-Notification must include the master's name, vessel type, vessel IMO number and vessel owner or operating company. - (2) The licence holder must ensure that a copy of this licence and any subsequent revisions or amendments has been read and understood by the masters of any vessel being used to carry on any licensed activity listed in this licence, and that a copy of this licence is held on board any such vessel.
+Rebounded material must be cleared away before the sheeting is removed. - 17.
+During licensed activities all wastes must be stored in designated areas that are isolated from surface water drains, open water and bunded to contain any spillage.